 Description Learners will explore the plant kingdom and learn about the importance of plants in our lives through different experiments and activities that will illustrate how plants behave and some of their characteristics.
 Leading Question Can you design your own plant?
-Total Time Required 4 hours over 4 days Supplies Required Pen/pencil, paper, color pencils/crayons, leaves, water, plastic/paper cups, paper towels and food coloring (optional) Learning Outcomes Understanding how the plants are living things Understanding the different parts of a plant and listing some of their functions Understanding the general life cycle of a plant Understanding some of the uses of plants in daily life Previous Learning Ability to read and write at a Kindergarten level.
+Total Time Required 5.8 hours over 5 days Supplies Required Pen/pencil, paper, color pencils/crayons, scissors, 6 plastic bottles or 3 plastic bottles and 3 paper cups/small lightweight bowls, plant with roots, soil, leaves, water, string/thread, jar, seed, paper towels, and food coloring (optional) Learning Outcomes Understanding how the plants are living things Understanding the different parts of a plant and listing some of their functions Understanding the general life cycle of a plant Understanding some of the uses of plants in daily life Previous Learning None.